First new housing in decades helps ease city’s housing crisis

 Balchin Court has been developed on the site of an outdated sheltered housing scheme in Wellington Road, Brighton, through close consultation on issues such as design with tenant representatives.

 The development comprises 15 brand new affordable homes, made up of:

-• 2 flats that are fully wheelchair accessible and have gardens – one is two bed and one is 1 bed
+- two fully wheelchair accessible flats with gardens – one is two bed and the other is one bed